-The operator reinitializes x with expr at an event instant. x is a Real variable (or an array of Real variables) that must be selected as a state (resp., states), i.e. reinit on x implies stateSelect=StateSelect.always on x. at least when the enclosing when clause becomes active. expr needs to be type-compatible with x.
+The operator reinitializes x with expr at an event instant. x is a Real variable (or an array of Real variables) that must be selected as a state (resp., states) at least when the enclosing when clause becomes active. expr needs to be type-compatible with x.
 The reinit operator can for the same variable (resp. array of variables) only be applied (either as an individual variable or as part of an array of variables) either in one equation (having reinit of the same variable in when and else-when of the same variable is allowed) or one or more times in one algorithm section.
-In case of reinit active during initialization (due to when initial), see section 8.6.